compeople/dh-agent-workshop/Readme.md

 ```
 Open the url from the output of the command in your browser.
 It should be localhost:8000/ or similar.
-In the upper left corner of the application, you can chose which agent to use, chose "WorkshopAgent".
+In the upper left corner of the application, you can choose which agent to use, chose "WorkshopAgent".
 ![image](docs/resources/ADK_agent_choser.png)

 You should now be able to chat with the agent.